martl20/ansible-role-apache_revproxy/README.md

 When using Kerberos with IPA, this role can create the Kerberos principal in IPA, this requires a user with administrative privileges for the desired host.

+If you are using HBAC rules in IPA, you can limit access to the proxied application by setting ```hbac_service```, this will limit access to the entire app to users that match the HBAC rule.

+If you require more fine-grained access control, you'll need to make a custom template.

 ## PAM authentication
 To make Apache authenticate users over PAM requires a little extra work (this role does not do it for you, yet)